DocNow/twarc-network/README.md

     twarc2 network tweets.jsonl tweets.html --edges reply --edges quote

-## Subgraph Sizes
+## Component Sizes

-Depending on the data you are analyzing it can be helpful to remove subgraphs in the graph that are smaller than some number.
+Depending on the data you are analyzing it can be helpful to remove weakly connected components in the graph that are smaller than some number.
 For example if you don't want to visualize networks where two nodes are only connected to each other and not anyone else you can:

-    twarc2 network tweets.jsonl tweets.html --min-subgraph-size 3
+    twarc2 network tweets.jsonl tweets.html --min-component-size 3

 It's less common but you can also remove nodes that are part of too large subgraphs.
-For example if you wanted to remove any clusters of nodes that were larger than 10:
+For example if you wanted to remove any components that were larger than 10:

-    twarc2 network tweets.jsonl tweets.html --maxsubgraph-size 10
+    twarc2 network tweets.jsonl tweets.html --max-component-size 10

 ## Attributes